 Weissman points out that mRNA vaccines are both easier to make and may be more effective than other types of vaccines.

-As seen with the COVID-19 vaccine, it’s possible to construct a new vaccine quickly: “mRNA vaccines are essentially plug and play.
+As seen with the COVID-19 vaccine, it’s possible to construct other mRNA vaccines quickly: “mRNA vaccines are essentially plug and play.
 We believe you can change the part of the mRNA that encodes a protein, plugging in new code specific to the virus we hope to protect against, and cause one’s body to produce proteins that match that virus’ proteins.
 We do not have to develop and manufacture an entirely new formula.”

 Another benefit is the speed at which mRNA vaccines can be made.
 With other vaccine types, like live attenuated vaccines (think measles, mumps, rubella vaccine) or inactivated vaccines (think flu and polio vaccines), actual pathogens must be transported and replicated during the manufacturing process, Weissman said.
 “This equates to faster production, which is important should a new infectious disease pop up that we need to quickly protect ourselves against.”